Xilinx/ResNet50-PYNQ/host/README.md

 ## Synthetic Benchmark

 The Python script `synth_bench_power.py` runs a synthetic benchmark on the accelerator, measuring the duration of the inference processing, without any data movement.
-We measure latency, FPS, FPGA power, and total board power.
+We measure latency, FPS, and also FPGA power and total board power using the PMBus module from PYNQ.
 The configurable script parameters are:

 Parameter            | Description                         									   | Default Value
 -----------------    | -----------------                   									   | -----------------
---xclbin             | Path to accelerator xclbin file     									   | N/A
+--xclbin             | Path to accelerator xclbin file     									   | resnet50.xclbin
---fcweights          | Path to CSV file storing FC weights 									   | N/A --bs                 | Batch size                           									   | N/A
+--fcweights          | Path to CSV file storing FC weights 									   | fcweights.csv --shell              | Name of required Alveo shell                            | xilinx_u250_xdma_201830_2 --bs                 | Batch size                           									 | 1
---reps               | Number of batches                									   | N/A
+--reps               | Number of batches                                       | 100

 Some example invocations of the script: